-Python is quite a simple programming language which is very easy to pick up if you already have a programming background.
+Python is quite a simple programming language that is very easy to pick up if you already have a programming background.
 This makes it one of the best programming languages to learn if you are already working as a developer and are looking to boost your resume quickly.

 Python code is designed with code readability in mind.
-It uses a lot of whitespace, which makes it quite an easy language to follow while you are still learning it.
+It uses a lot of whitespaces, which makes it quite an easy language to follow while you are still learning it.

 One of the most useful features of Python is its compatibility with data analysis and scientific applications.
-It is a popular language within scientific communities and is often used by researchers to write their own programs.
+It is a popular language within scientific communities and is often used by researchers to write their programs.

 The average python developer can expect to earn around $100,000 per year, but there is little room for wage growth.